KnightAR/traefik-regex-block/README.md

 # traefik-regex-block

 ## Summary
 The traefix-regex-block plugin provides middleware for Traefik to detect URLs that match a list of regex patterns and then block those IP addresses for a configurable amount of time.
 This project took inspiration from the well known Fail2Ban application.
-This plugin can improve security of a web site by detecting when threat actors are scanning your site for known exploitable endpoints.
+This plugin can improve security of a site by detecting when threat actors are scanning your site for known exploitable endpoints.
 If there are certain patterns that are often scanned for that you know will not be on your site, you can proactively identify when those attempts are made and block the source from further scanning of your site.

 ## Installation
 Installation instructions can be found on the [Traefik plugin catalog](https://plugins.traefik.io/plugins/65f7bc4d46079255c9ffd1f0/regex-block).